Underbone: Culture

 Underbones are very popular in Southeast Asia and Greece.
 There is a demand for aftermarket and tuner parts.
 Many enthusiasts modify their underbones either for a show (such as installing small sound systems, neon lights and custom paint jobs) or for performance (like increasing the engine power and fine-tuning the suspension).
 Riding gear may not even extend to wearing shoes and long pants for safety.
-Illegal underbone drag racing has become popular in countries such as the Philippines, Malaysia and Greece, and poses safety issues for the commuting public as well as the riders themselves, as underbones offer little protection in the event of crashes.
+Illegal underbone drag racing has become popular in countries such as the Philippines, Malaysia, Thailand, Indonesia and Greece, and poses safety issues for the commuting public as well as the riders themselves, as underbones offer little protection in the event of crashes.
 The most popular underbone for these purposes is the Honda XRM, Suzuki Raider 150 and the Honda Wave, although similar models from Kawasaki and Yamaha are also frequently used.

 In Singapore and Malaysia, it is not uncommon to see old bicycles customized with parts found on an underbone motorcycle, a growing trend popular with the youth.